quixio/quix-streams/docs/connectors/sources/csv-source.md

 A basic source that reads data from a single CSV file.

-The CSV Source doesn't keep any state.
-On restart, the file will be re-consumed from the start.
+The CSV source reads the file, produce the data and exit.
+It doesn't keep any state.
+On restart, the whole file will be re-consumed.

-## How to use CSV Source
+## How to use CSV Sourceth

 To use a CSV Source, you need to create and instance of `CSVSource` and pass it to the `app.dataframe()` method.